wondrousWebWorks/burgersaurus-rex/testing.md

 - **Verdict**

-    This bug was squashed and the icons in the navbar are now displayed as expected with zero horizontal scrolling required to view them.
+    This bug was squashed and the icons in the navbar are now displayed as expected with zero horizontal scrolling required to view them. :heavy_check_mark:

 #### Dark and Light Mode Text Colour Change in Menu App